TotalLag/phan.cx/src/routes/blog/headless-ecommerce.md

 Headless eCommerce is an architecture where the front-end and backend are decoupled, meaning they are not linked together.
 In a headless eCommerce setup, the backend manages products, inventory, and checkouts while the front-end displays these products on whatever platform the business desires – whether it be a website, mobile app, or even voice assistant like Alexa.
 This is advantageous in a number of ways:

-- Using one central location for all your eCommerce dealings makes it easier for finance teams to report and analyze things.
+- Using one central location for all your eCommerce dealings makes it easier for finance teams to report and analyze things like revenue, expenses and profit margins.
 - It allows businesses to quickly adapt their online presence to stay ahead of the competition, as consumer preferences are always changing.
 - It can handle large amounts of volume.
 This is important for businesses that are seeing a lot of growth in online sales and need a platform that can handle the load.